Syllabus

 Policy on late work depends on the particular course component:

-• Reading quizzes: Late quizzes are not accepted and there are no make ups for missed quizzes.
+• Quizzes: Late quizzes are not accepted and there are no make ups for missed quizzes.

-• Homework assignments: GitHub repositories will be closed to contributions at the deadline.
-If you need to submit your work late, send a DM on Slack to the Head TA to reopen your repository.
+• Homeworks and mini-projects: GitHub repositories will be closed to contributions at the deadline.
+If you need to submit your work late, email the professor to reopen your repository.

 • Late, within 24 hours of deadline: -10% of available points